ddlee-cn/MuLUT/README.md

 ## Citation
-If you find our work helpful, please cite the following paper.
+If you find our work helpful, please cite the following papers.

 ```
 @InProceedings{Li_2022_MuLUT,